8 Most Popular London Fashion Week Trends To Shop Now

 LFW Trend Spring/Summer 24: Pedal pushers & capri pants

-Whether you loved or hated them growing up, the 2000s capri pants — or pedal pushers if you’re in the U.K. — are back according to LFW runways.
+Whether you loved or hated them growing up, the 2000s pedal pushers — or capri pants if you’re from across the pond — are back according to LFW runways.
 According to designers this season, there’s no one way, or right way, to wear the cropped pants trend.
 Chopova Lowena and Supriya Lele sent out impossibly cool pairs adorned with hardware and feathers, while Susan Fang and Yuhan Wang offered more whimsical takes with bows, lace trimmings, and sailor-inspired designs and Fashion East’s Johanna Parv kept things simple and streamlined with elongated bike shorts.

 LFW Trend Spring/Summer 24: 2010s are back